Van Gogh in

 As soon as he felt better, Vincent resumed painting, producing works including a portrait of Dr Rey, which he gave the doctor as a keepsake.
 Within one month, however, he had another attack: he was convinced he had been poisoned.
 He was readmitted to hospital on 7 February and again placed in isolation.
 Vincent wrote:

 “Having nothing else to distract me – I’m even forbidden to smoke – which, however, the other patients are allowed to do.
 Having nothing else to do I think about all those I know all day and night long.” [[brief nr=750) Read the complete letter

 Vincent was allowed to go home on 17 February but he did not stay there long.
 A week and a half later, he was taken back to hospital on the order of the chief of police.
 His neighbours on Place Lamartine considered Vincent a danger and had drawn up a petition in an effort to get rid of him.
 He was accused of offences including indecent behaviour; it was alleged that he had chased women into their houses.
 Once again, he was placed in isolation.

 Vincent remained in hospital until early May.
-He experienced long periods of lucidity and was therefore given permission to paint outdoors, and he took full advantage of it.
+He experienced long periods of lucidity and was therefore given permission to paint outdoors, which he took full advantage of.
 During his stay in hospital, he painted many landscapes, along with works like Ward in the Hospital and The Courtyard of the Hospital.
-He was sometimes allowed to go into town, for instance when his friend Paul Signac came to visit.
+He was sometimes permitted to go into town, for instance when his friend Paul Signac came to visit.